Jamie Whitten

-Jamie Lloyd Whitten (April 18, 1910 – September 9, 1995) was an American politician and member of the Democratic Party who represented the state of Mississippi in the United States House of Representatives from 1941 to 1995.
+Jamie Lloyd Whitten (April 18, 1910 – September 9, 1995) was an American politician and member of the Democratic Party who represented his native state of Mississippi in the United States House of Representatives from 1941 to 1995.
 He was at the time of his departure the longest-serving U.S. Representative ever.
 From 1979 to 1995, he was Dean of the U.S. House of Representatives.
 He is the longest-serving member of Congress ever from Mississippi.
-He was a New Deal liberal in economic matters, and took a leading role in Congress in forming national policy and spending regarding agriculture.
+He was a New Deal liberal on economic matters, and took a leading role in Congress in forming national policy and spending regarding agriculture.
+Whitten was the last remaining member of Congress to have served during the FDR administration.

 Early life, education, and early career

 Jamie Whitten was born in Cascilla, Mississippi.
 He attended local public schools and the University of Mississippi where he was a member of Beta Theta Pi fraternity.
 He worked as a school teacher and principal and was elected as a Democrat to the Mississippi House of Representatives, where he served in 1931 and 1932.
-He attained admission to the bar in 1932, and from 1933 to 1941 he was District Attorney of Mississippi's 17th District, which included his home county of Tallahatchie.
+He was admitted to the bar in 1932, and from 1933 to 1941, he was District Attorney of Mississippi's 17th District, which included his home county of Tallahatchie.

 U.S. House of Representatives

 Elections

 In 1941, Whitten was elected as a Democrat to the United States House of Representatives in a special election to represent the state's 2nd District, in the northern part of the state.
-The seat had come open as a result of incumbent Congressman Wall Doxey's election to the United States Senate.
+The seat had become vacant as a result of incumbent Congressman Wall Doxey's election to the United States Senate.
 He was elected to a full term in 1942 and was re-elected 25 more times.

 Whitten's district was renumbered as the 1st District after the 1970 Census.